worlddevelopment/engineering/README.md

 How to contribute/use?
 ===

-A open source/free Linux operating system is recommended.
+An open source/free Linux operating system is recommended.

 Then you can use the shell script ./.git.sh for automatic assembly/packing and unpacking of the office document: